knupfer/type-of-html/Readme.md

 # Type of html

-`Type of html` is a library for generating html in a highly performant, modular and type safe manner.
+`type-of-html` is a library for generating html in a highly performant, modular and type safe manner.

 Please look at the documentation of the module for an overview of the api: